 AV Production Room

 Located on the basement level of Mann Library, room B30D (map it) is available for audio and video recording, as well as editing.
-Please contact Carrie Cooper with any questions concerning use of equipment or software.
-Check-out and reservations are handled by the Circulation Desk (map it) -see below for more info.
+Please contact Thomas Trutt with any questions concerning use of equipment or software.
+Check out and reservations are handled by the Circulation Desk (map it).
+See below for more info.

 - Two 27" Mac Pro creation stations with dual monitors with the following software: